pldilley/async-native/ALPHA.README.md

 ## How to use?
+- **The semi-colons are ESSENTIAL for this to work.
+    You should correctly use semi-colons in your Javascript code.**
 ```
     // STEP 1.
 CREATE "CONVERSION" FUNCTION AT TOP OF FILE - "$async"
     var $async = require('async-native').init(a => eval(a));